 Without a consistent message, strategy, and execution on the many relevant digital channels, it will be difficult to attract and hold the attention of your customers.
 All content and advertising must have a consistent message to cut through the noise, separate your business from your competitors, drive conversion, and create value for your customers.

 Every business owner knows that without digital marketing, their chances of success are limited at best.

-For many, the problem is frustration with their current internal efforts, the overwhelming number of platforms, and how to allocate marketing dollars effectively.
+For many, the problem is frustration with their current internal marketing efforts, the overwhelming number of digital platforms, and how to allocate marketing dollars effectively.

 Typically, businesses rely on the expertise of digital marketing agencies to reach their goals.
 But with the hefty price tags and binding contracts typical at many agencies, businesses can pay $12,000 or more a month for marketing campaigns that may or may not produce results.
 And in this digital landscape, selling small businesses into individual marketing channels just doesn’t cut it.

 Percentage of Marketing budgets Allocated for Digital Marketing

 CMO Survey interviewed leaders from a pool of 2,895 marketers (VP level and higher)